Back-to-School Safety: How to Reduce The Risks Of Auto Accidents

 - Obey the “stop” arm on school buses (failure to do so can result in heavy fines under Washington law).

-When Injuries Happen, Contact Our Experienced Issaquah Auto Accident Attorneys For Help
+When Injuries Happen, Contact Our Experienced Auto Accident Attorneys For Help

-Auto accident risks in Issaquah tend to increase when children go back to school.
+Auto accident risks increase when children go back to school.
 When injuries happen, Injury Law Group NW is here to help you get the compensation you need to recover.

 We hold negligent drivers accountable and protect your rights throughout the claims process.
-To speak with our experienced Issaquah auto accident attorney, call or contact us online and schedule a consultation today.
+To speak with one of our experienced Issaquah-based auto accident attorneys, call or contact us online and schedule a consultation today.

 Sources: